SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 shining its flashlight into infrequently explored areas of the language.
 To accomplish that,
 it sometimes must sacrifice approachability or user-friendliness.
-That’s ok — many readers won’t even need the reference, but if the reference is unclear, the readers who need an answer have nowhere else to go.
+That’s OK — many readers won’t even need the reference, but if the reference is unclear, the readers who need an answer have nowhere else to go.